jennlangley/tumblr-clone/README.md

 # Ramble

 [Ramble](https://ramble-iqta.onrender.com/) is a social media blogging app inspired by Tumblr.
-It is a platform for uses to share posts of various media types, comment, like, as well as repost.
+It is a platform for users to share posts of various media types, comment, like, as well as repost.

 ## Table of Contents
 - [Technologies Used](#technologies-used)